-- 1. Interest income from Treasury bonds and notes. - 2.
-In the case of property acquired before August 1, 1969 (when the Illinois income tax took effect) but sold after the date, appreciation in the property before that date. - 3.
-Benefits from employee benefit and retirement plans to the extent such plans are taxed under federal law. - 4.
+- 1. Interest received on Treasury bonds and notes. - 2.
+In the case of property acquired before August 1, 1969 (when the Illinois income tax took effect) but sold after that date, appreciation in the property before that date. - 3.
+Benefits from employee benefit and retirement plans, to the extent such plans are taxed under federal law. - 4.
 Military and National Guard pay, and compensation to a government employee who was a prisoner of war. - 5.
 State income tax refunds. - 6.
-Distributive shares of subtractions from partnerships, estates, and trusts. - 7.
-Dividends paid by corporations doing substantially all their business in an enterprise zone or foreign trade zone.
+Distributive shares of subtractions from partnerships, estates, and trusts.

-- 8. Recoveries from bad debts, prior taxes, and delinquency accounts. - 9.
-Any amortizable bond premium disallowed as a federal deduction, and any expenses and interest costs incurred in earning federally taxexempt income and disallowed as a federal deduction. - 10.
+- 7. Dividends paid by corporations doing substantially all their business in an enterprise zone or foreign trade zone. - 8.
+Recoveries from bad debts, prior taxes, and delinquency accounts. - 9.
+Any amortizable bond premium disallowed as a federal deduction, and any expenses and interest costs incurred in earning federally tax-exempt income and disallowed as a federal deduction. - 10.
 Any contribution made to a job training project established under the Real Property Tax Increment Allocation Redevelopment Act. - 11.
 Other income exempted by the Illinois Constitution or federal law. - 12.
 Social Security and railroad retirement benefits. - 13.
 Interest from Puerto Rican bonds, some kinds of Illinois bonds, and Illinois college savings bonds. - 14.
 Payment of life, endowment, or annuity benefits to the taxpayer as an advance indemnity for a terminal illness. - 15.
 Any federal or state bonus paid to veterans of the 1991 war in the Persian Gulf area. - 16.
-Until December 31, 2004, amounts spent for health insurance or long-term-care insurance by self-employed taxpayers, partners, or Subchapter S corporations and not deducted from federal taxable income. - 17.
-Any amount included in a taxpayer's federal gross income due to converting a traditional IRA to a Roth IRA. - 18.
-Beginning January 1, 2005, a maximum of \$10,000 per tax year contributed to a College Savings Pool account or the Illinois Prepaid Tuition Trust Fund, except amounts excluded from federal adjusted gross income. - 19.
+Any amount included in a taxpayer's federal gross income as a result of the taxpayer's conversion of a traditional IRA to a Roth IRA. - 17.
+Up to \$10,000 per tax year contributed to a College Savings Pool account or the Illinois Prepaid Tuition Trust Fund, if included in federal adjusted gross income. - 18.
 Any amount received by a driver in a ridesharing arrangement using a motor vehicle.